By Madhubala Solanki

-A man cannot live in isolation, when we are living in a society; everyone is dependent on each other.
+A man cannot live in isolation when we are living in a society; everyone is dependent on each other.
 It brought contractual and commercial relationship.
-Promise of a person, when becomes important for another and cause for profit and loss, if it is denied it may cause harm to other one, for their protection the doctrine of promissory estoppels is available as a shield.
-Promissory estoppel is a good defense and good principle to avoid injustice.
-The judiciary in India has played a very significant role in making the promise responsible and acountable and made it abide by its promise.
+The promise of one person, when becomes important for another and cause for profit and loss, if it is denied it may cause harm to another one, for their protection the doctrine of promissory estoppels is available as a shield.
+Promissory estoppel is a good defense and a good principle to avoid injustice.
+The judiciary in India has played a very significant role in making the promise responsible and accountable and made it abide by its promise.

 1. Dr V Keshava Rao, Law of Evidence, Vol. IV (18th ed, Lexis Nexis.
 2009, Nagpur)

 2. M.L.
 Singhal and Chitaley, Evidence Act, vol. IV (1st ed, All India Reporter Pvt.
 Ltd.,2000, Nagpur)